shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

             had multiple ports separated by a "," (bug in Asus's code)
    - FIXED: WOL through webui wasn't working when IPv6 is enabled
+   - FIXED: Memory leak in sit.ko (backported from Linux 2.6.25.3)

 3.0.0.3.108.7: